Devs-Hunting/stock-market-app/README.md

 ## Tests
-Unit tests were made in Django and some integration test with use of Selenium and pytest with Selenium for script testing app running on docker.
+Unit tests are implemented in Django, and some integration tests are conducted using Selenium and pytest with Selenium for script testing the app running on Docker.

 ## Contributors
 - [rafal-gbc](https://github.com/rafal-gbc)